Paradoxxs/Gitbook/forensics/digital-forensics.md

 * Means - The tools and method used
 * Opportunity - How and when the activity was performed.

+## Digital investigation plan

+Using the scientific method for forensics.
+Before you begin any forensic investigation you need to have an clear question that you are seeking out to answer.
+The next step is to create an plan how what are you doing to investigate and how are you going to analysis the data.

+Take all the information you found and list out the information the prove or disprove the question you are trying to answer.

 #### What is forensically sound

 * Consistent